Home page caption: Austin, Texas, January 13, 2019.

 Photographs through 1988 were made with 35mm ASA 400 film (and perhaps a few with ASA 125).

-Photographs from 2012 onward were made with a full frame 21 mp sensor and occasionally a crop frame 18mp sensor.
+Photographs from 2012 onward were made with a full frame 21 mp sensor or a crop frame 18mp sensor.

-11x14 inch (8x12 inch image area) pigment archival prints are made from full sized Adobe RGB TIF files on 320 gsm glossy alpha-cellulose baryta paper.
+11x14 inch (8x12 inch image area) pigment archival prints are made from full size RGB TIF files on 320 gsm glossy alpha-cellulose baryta paper.

 It is not needed to mention all the image editor tools used, and generally these techniques were not used to alter substantive aspects of the scenes, but perhaps the following techniques should be stated: (1) Retouching to blend edges around adjustments for brightness, contrast, color, sharpness, noise, etc. In a few cases, these techniques were also used: (2) Retouching to better delineate minor details, to eliminate minor distractions or for restoration and (3) Perspective correction and/or content aware cropping along with fabrication at the corners.
 (4) Due to framing limitations of the film scanner, for some images it was necessary to retouch to achieve straight edges.
 (5) In a few cases, some changes might require further mention, and that information is included with the captions.

 This disclosure is made solely to prevent pointless controversy regarding authenticity.
 My purpose as a photographer is to express my ideas, feelings and sense of beauty, and hopefully thereby to engage the viewer's own intellect, emotions and aesthetic appreciation.
 My craft usually tends toward photographing scenes as I encounter them.
 That happens to be how I most naturally work, but I reject a dogma that art made by working in other ways has less merit or is "dishonest".
 So actually I would have less integrity if I allowed myself to be dissuaded, by fear of disapproval, from improving images by using editing techniques that feel natural and convenient for me.
-And these images are not presented as strict reportage where it would be reasonable to expect adherence to certain rules.
 Yet, with these kinds of pictures, it is understandable that people don't want to feel fooled.
 So I state up front what techniques have been used while I hope that viewers are not preoccupied with such allowances but instead are open to the meanings, forms and beauty of the pictures.

 All photographs and text on this site are copyrighted by Mark Shapiro and may not be published, posted, or displayed – in print, on the Internet, or otherwise – without the express written permission of Mark Shapiro.
 All rights reserved.